DOZA Citywide Design Policy

 We can reach our same density targets with better results with creativity and innovation if the city uses more of its planning tools to guide growth.
 PDX Main Streets has tools to help and innovative programmatic approaches.
 Advocate, Volunteer, Donate, Speak Out!

 1) Visual Preference Survey + More Community Engagement.
 Reduce barriers to participation with a photo survey (ie a Visual Preference Survey) - we're changing the entire look and feel of our city without ever asking the people who live here in a meaningful way.

-2) Advocate for a Lower Design Commission Review Trigger (40 feet) for narrow Vintage Main Streets where the buildings, lots and streets are small but impacts are great.
-We can still build to current code but with better results.
+2) Lower the Design Commission Review Trigger from 75 to 40 feet or narrow Vintage Main Streets where the buildings, lots and streets are small but impacts are great.
+We can still build to current code heights but with better results.

-3) Advocate for the "FUTURE WORK" staff has identified for Low Rise Vintage Main Streets (from the staff report pages 52-53) as a priority for budget and planning staff NOW.
-Our community-led PDX Main Streets Guidelines (Division Design Guidelines) have been adopted by 7 business associations and neighborhoods and can be a strong foundation to work from now.
+3) Advocate for Vintage Main Streets (see the Future Work section from the staff report pages 52-53).
+This is not a priority for budget and planning staff NOW.
+Our community-led PDX Main Streets Guidelines (AKA the Division-Hawthorne Design Guidelines) have been adopted by 7 business associations and neighborhoods for twelve main streets and can be a strong foundation to work from now.